 Graduate Students

-Elizabeth Brammer-Robbins, PhD candidate
+Elizabeth Brammer-Robbins MS, PhD candidate

 Elizabeth Brammer-Robbins’ research interests range from wildlife ecology and conservation to ecotoxicology and endocrine disruption.
 Her Masters research was focused on FL manatee reproductive physiology through measurement and analysis of plasma lipid and hormone composition and concentration.
-Elizabeth believes in application of minimally invasive sampling techniques and was able to implement this in her experimental design.
-She hopes to use this data to move FL manatee reproductive physiology forward and build on previous research.
+This research has been published in peer-reviewed journals and she hopes these data will move FL manatee reproductive physiology forward.
 Elizabeth also investigated the use of probiotic treatments to prevent outbreaks of a bacterial pathogen in the ornamental fish industry.
-She is now a Ph.D. student in the Department of Physiology in the College of Vet Med.
-Her Ph.D. thesis direction will involve conservation physiology research in the FL manatee.
-Elizabeth’s career goal is to investigate reproductive challenges faced by threatened or endangered species through research at a zoological institute or governmental scientific agency such as NOAA.
-Elizabeth spends her free time playing with her two Australian shepherds, hanging out with friends, and exploring FL nature!
+This manuscript is in progress and will be submitted for publication this year!

 Undergraduate Students